AdamAlberty/relink/README.md

-# Relink - Super simple link shortener
+# Relink - Super simple multi-domain link shortener

 Relink is a simple link shortener built with **Go** and **Postgres** with Admin interface built with **Next.js**